pburkholder/eponymous-principles/presentation.md

 with a simpler initial _working_ solution, otherwise we're doomed by **Gall's Law**.

-* 💩 architecture -> digestion -> evolution -> Gall bladder
+* 💩 architecture -> digestive evolution -> **GALL** bladder

 ---

 # How do you respond?

-Argument: We're vastly improving the energy efficiency of LLMs, so don't worry about the environmental impact.
+Argument: We're vastly improving the energy efficiency of Large Language Models, so don't worry about the environmental impact.

 Response: Sorry, but are you familiar with ______ ______ ??